snowplow/scala-maxmind-iplookups/README.md

     <snip>
     [info] Passed: : Total 276, Failed 0, Errors 0, Passed 276, Skipped 0

-## Roadmap

-Nothing planned currently, although we want to look into Specs2's data tables and see if they would be a better fit for the unit tests.

 ## GeoLite Legacy discontinuation

 Maxmind are [discontinuing updates](https://dev.maxmind.com/geoip/geoip2/geolite2/) for the GeoLite Legacy databases in April 2018.

 > We will be discontinuing updates to the GeoLite Legacy databases as of April 1, 2018.
 You will still be able to download the April 2018 release until January 2, 2019.
 GeoLite Legacy users will need to update their integrations in order to switch to the free GeoLite2 or commercial GeoIP databases by April 2018.